The control panel for the Grant VortexAir hybrid is located inside the boiler casing, immediately above the burner.

 Use our national merchant search to find a Grant supplier near you

-Use our online spares catalogue which lists all of the parts we currently supply for all Grant products
+Use our online spares catalogue, which lists all the spares and parts we supply for Grant products, to find oil boiler spares, heat pump spares and more

 Visit Spares WebsiteAlternatively you can speak to a member of our team - Subject to Operating Times